OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/local-group/index.md

 :::

-The Milky Way belongs to the Local Group, a term coined by Edwin Hubble (1889--1953), and is one of roughly 100 galaxies in that group.
-The Milky Way, the Andromeda Galaxy (also known as Messier 31, or M31), and the Triangulum Galaxy (M33) are three of the largest galaxies in the Local Group.
-Each is a spiral galaxy contains hundreds of billions of stars.
+The Milky Way belongs to the Local Group, a term coined by [Edwin Hubble](https://en.wikipedia.org/wiki/Edwin_Hubble) (1889--1953), and is one of roughly 100 galaxies in that group.
+The Milky Way, the [Andromeda Galaxy](https://en.wikipedia.org/wiki/Andromeda_Galaxy) (also known as Messier 31, or M31), and the [Triangulum Galaxy](https://en.wikipedia.org/wiki/Triangulum_Galaxy) (M33) are three of the largest galaxies in the Local Group.
+Each is a spiral galaxy that contains hundreds of billions of stars.